 Leeds Metropolitan University hosts a European Documentation Centre (EDC) -- an official information relay of the European Commission (EC) forming part of the Europe Direct network.
 European Documentation Centres were established by the EC to encourage and develop the study of European integration and co-operation.
 EDCs provide access to European Union (EU) documentation for the academic community, especially students and researchers at the universities in which they are based, as well as for the general public.
 There are currently over 40 EDCs in the UK.

-The EDC at Leeds Metropolitan University has the same opening hours as City Campus Library.
+The EDC at Leeds Metropolitan University is open 24/7.

-The EDC is on the second floor of City Campus Library.
+The EDC is on the second floor of the Sheila Silver Library, City Campus.
 Help in using the collection is available from specialist staff in the Library European and Off-Campus Services (LEOS) office in room 208 during normal office hours.
 They can also be contacted on 0113 812 3126, or email: email@example.com

 Members of the public are welcome to use the EDC for reference and study.
 Please ask in the LEOS office or at the Help and Information Point on the Ground Floor if you wish to use any of the CD-ROMs or European databases.